 Sperm bank settles negligence lawsuits.
 Xytex will never have to answer questions in court regarding its decision to sell the sperm of a donor the company would later learn had a criminal record and severe mental health problems.
 One of the parents explains the lawsuit.

-From the author of a new article on donor-conceived people: "Please find attached a recently published article dealing with the perspectives of donor-conceived individuals on the importance of access to identifying donor information prior to the legal age of maturity in Ireland.
+From the author of this article on donor-conceived people: "Please find attached a recently published article dealing with the perspectives of donor-conceived individuals on the importance of access to identifying donor information prior to the legal age of maturity in Ireland.
 It has been published in the Irish Journal of Legal Studies, an Irish peer-reviewed law journal ...
 I would like to thank you sincerely yet again for all of your assistance during the research process."

 August: Boston Herald